pushkarlaulkar/Demo-HTTP-API/README.md

 For e.g. if the details of the book which has id 3 is required enter the link as [book-3](https://demo-http-api.herokuapp.com/http_api/v1/books/3).
 The below output will be shown

 ![Output](https://i.ibb.co/RgD8jVC/Capture.png)

+The Dockerfile for this project is available.

+The Docker image is available publicly at https://hub.docker.com/repository/docker/plaulkar/http-api

+To run a container from this image, enter below command

+docker run -d --name http-api -p 8000:8000 plaulkar/http-api:latest

+Container name is http-api, port at which both the host and the container will listen to is 8000.

+Once the container is deployed enter below link to view the API

+http://[localhost or host ip]:8000/http_api/v1/books/all to view all books

+To get details of books of id between 0-5 visit http://[localhost or host ip]:8000/http_api/v1/books/[id]